Marco-Cricchio/Project-Prometheus/README.md

 - Verify your Gemini API key in `.env`
 - Check API quotas at Google AI Studio
 - Prometheus falls back to Claude if Gemini fails

+**"Dependencies installed but not found"**
+- This happens when dependencies are in a virtual environment but you're running outside it
+- Solution 1: Activate the virtual environment: `source .venv/bin/activate`
+- Solution 2: Install directly to your current Python: `pip install flask python-dotenv rich google-generativeai`
+- Solution 3: Use the correct Python: `.venv/bin/python test_installation.py` (if .venv exists)

+**"Setup.py claims success but test_installation.py fails"**
+- Run `python quick_setup_test.py` to diagnose environment issues
+- The setup may have created a virtual environment but you're not using it
+- Try: `source .venv/bin/activate && python test_installation.py`

 ## 📁 Project Structure